cheetah5900/JS-nodejs-react-typescript-practice/README.md

 ## 📚 Features

-✅ View all tasks
+✅ View all products
-✅ Add a new task
+✅ Add a new product
-✅ Update an existing task
+✅ Update an existing product
-✅ Delete a task
+✅ Delete a product

 ## 🚀 How It Works